weechat/specs.weechat.org/specs/2023-002-key-bindings-improvements.md

 Then when the file is read from disk, WeeChat looks for a new option called `config_version` which is an integer and must be located before the first config section.

-This is used to set the `version` in the `config_file` structure.
+This is used to set the `version_read` in the `config_file` structure.
 If missing, default version is `1`.

-When a section or an option is read, the callback is called if the version read is less than the config version.
+When a section or an option is read, the callback is called if the `version_read` is less than the config `version`.

 The parameters given to the callback are: